silverstripe/developer-docs/en/05_Contributing/15_Triage_Resources.md

 > It seems like there's going to be no further activity on this pull request, so we’ve closed it for now.
 Please open a
 > new pull-request if you want to re-approach this work, or for anything else you think could be fixed or improved.

+### Support Issue raised

+**Context:** We don't provide support through GitHub issues.
+If an issue is created that is requested support rather than reporting a bug, we'll close the issue and link to the community channels.

+> We don't provide support through GitHub issues.
+The problems you're experiencing don't seem to be a result of bugs in Silverstripe CMS core or supported modules, so
+> I'm going to close this issue.
+Please ask for support in our [community channels](https://www.silverstripe.org/community).

 ### Enhancement Issue raised